 Permanent Total Disability Benefits

 If you have a permanent disability that prevents you from returning to work and earning an income, you may be eligible for permanent total disability (PTD) benefits.
 PTD benefits provide income replacement for the rest of your life.
+However, this is rarely the case because changes to the Workers’ Compensation Act require you to show the inability to earn any wages.

 Temporary Partial Disability Benefits